pote/gpm/README.md

 As a convention comments can be used to specify lines that gpm core should ignore but are instead intended to affect how a given [gpm plugin](#plugins) behaves.

-For example: a hypotetical `gpm-track` plugin that makes sure a given package is always updated to its last possible version would leverage a line like this one:
+For example: a hypothetical `gpm-track` plugin that makes sure a given package is always updated to its last possible version would leverage a line like this one:

 ```bash
 #[gpm-track] github.com/nu7hatch/gotrail